 the first serious national effort to reduce greenhouse gases."

-make such a determination.
+The Bush Administration refused to comply with the court's order to make such a determination.
 The EPA under Obama has now done just the opposite.

 U.S. Rep. Lois Capps (D-Santa Barbara) joined with others in validating the significance of the policy reversal.